 Since having written the book and had it published, I have increased my daily meditation sits to between 1.5 hrs. and 2 hours, and I am now setting myself up as a guide and mentor.
 In my time as a Buddhist, I have come across the teachings of quite a few different traditions and schools, namely those from Tibetan, Theravada and Zen Buddhism - all under the tutelage of the Triratna movement.
 I have also witnessed, for quite a number of years, quite a few teachers and their styles.
 I left Triratna in May 2015, as I had lost faith and confidence in quite a few of the order members in the movement, but I still maintain and deepen friendships and have formed a small sangha (spiritual community)with a select few, who I sincerely trust and respect.

-Although, I hope to impart a measure of knowledge, experience and wisdom to people, I am also exploring the path in its fullness like everyone else on a spiritual quest, and I really see this as a collaborative effort.
+Although, I hope to impart a measure of knowledge, experience and wisdom to people in the Warwickshire area, I am also exploring the path in its fullness like everyone else on a spiritual quest, and I really see this as a collaborative effort.